 One could also inspect the \emph{sum negativity} \cite{Veitch_2014} of quasidistributions, defined as an absolute value of the sum of all negative entries, but it is not very convenient for our needs.

 Using the Hoeffding inequality, we get

 where $\epsilon$ is a precision parameter.
 Thus, to achieve a precision $\epsilon$ with probability at least $1-\delta$, one requires at least

 samples.
-In this way, the total negativity drastically affects the performance of Monte-Carlo simulation.
-Below we consider the problem of minimizing $\NegTot$ by exploiting non-uniqueness of quasi-stochastic matrices and quasidistributions for overcomplete frames.
+In this way, the total negativity drastically affects the performance of Monte Carlo simulation.
+Below, we consider the problem of minimizing $\NegTot$ by exploiting non-uniqueness of quasi-stochastic matrices and quasidistributions for overcomplete frames.